soyuz-dev/KotlinGameEngine/IDEAS.md

 Run without a window for unit testing physics, AI, or server-side simulation.
 No GLFW dependency.

 ### WebAssembly target
 Kotlin/Wasm + WebGL.
 Bump in the browser.
-Very much a long-term fever dream.
+Probably a long-term fever dream.

 ---